clojure/tools.cli/README.md

 * Release 0.4.1 2018-09-22
   * Add `:update-fn` as the preferred way to handle non-idempotent options.
-It is a simpler alternative to using `:assoc-fn` for such options.
+It is a simpler alternative to using `:assoc-fn` for some such options.
   * Add `:default-fn` as a way to compute default option values after parsing.
     This is particularly useful with `:update-fn` since you can use it to override the `:default` value if necessary